1803 Garhwal earthquake: Earthquake

 The earthquake is believed to have ruptured the MHT but did not propagate to the surface.
 It shared similar characteristics with the 1905 Kangra and the two 2015 Nepal earthquakes; all three events failed to rupture the MHT, hence did not produce any surface rupture.
 This blind thrust earthquake is the largest in the Indian Himalaya during the 19th-century.
 Another similar-sized event occurred in Nepal in August 1833.
 This earthquake was located immediately east of the great 1505 earthquake rupture zone.
 Two smaller earthquakes; the 1991 Uttarkashi and 1999 Chamoli earthquakes, also occurred in the epicenter region of the 1803 event.

 Descriptions of severe damage and ground effects from the event suggest the earthquake rupture initiated beneath the Himalaya range, and propagated south; up-dip along the MHT in a northwest–southeast direction.
 The rupture ceased just short of the MFT.
 Accumulated stress to the east caused by the 1505 event was released during the 1803 quake.
 An estimated maximum coseismic slip of 4.5 meters or less occurred.
 Since then, roughly 3 meters of slip have accumulated.
 The two earthquakes in 1991 and 1999 failed to release the seismic strain accumulated since the 1803 event.

 The moment magnitude was previously assigned 8.0 in past academic journals based on damage descriptions and felt reports from the historical documentation, but more recent reassessments indicate a much smaller magnitude of 7.8.
 The earthquake magnitude has even been downgraded to 7.3 in some journals.

-Intensity

 A macroseismic intensity survey from 1979 assigned the holy city Badrinath with VII (Very strong)–IX (Violent)-level shaking on the Modified Mercalli intensity scale.
 A 2005 journal by geologist C. P. Rajendran and seismologist Kusala Rajendran published in Tectonophysics assigned the maximum Medvedev–Sponheuer–Karnik scale intensity at IX–X in Srinagar and Devprayag.